CCGCAM/ToolsRTM/README.md

 >

 ## Manual

-Manual is available at ReadTheDocs https://toolsrtm-tutorial.readthedocs.io/en/latest/ Manual is available at ReadTheDocs https://toolsrtm-tutorial.readthedocs.io/en/latest/
+Manual is available at ReadTheDocs https://toolsrtm-tutorial.readthedocs.io/en/latest/ (in progress)

 ## Description